charlesnmcdowell/Jackedin/Chapter_6_The_Paper_Tiger.md

 Marcus’s own phone buzzed in the cup holder.
 It was his son, Junior.

 "Dad, you see the ticker?
 We’re hitting the moon," Junior said the moment Marcus answered.
 His voice was breathless, vibrating with the same manic energy as the kid in the Tesla.
 "I’m up to a hundred and six thousand.
-I’m thinking about cashing out some of the profit.
-I want to buy you that new electric rig, the one with the sleeper suite and the massage chair.
+I’m cashing out twenty.
+I already put fifteen down on that condo in Pearland—the one with the smart-lock and the floor-to-ceiling glass.
+And I bought you that new electric rig, the one with the sleeper suite and the massage chair.
+It’s coming to the yard on Tuesday.
 You shouldn't be breaking your back in that old rattle-trap anymore.
 It’s not efficient."

 *Efficient.* The word tasted like copper in Marcus's mouth.

-"I don't need a massage chair, Junior," Marcus said, his voice a low rumble.
+"I don't need a massage chair, Junior," Marcus said, his voice a low rumble, though a small part of him felt a flicker of pride.
 "I need you to not lose the principal.
 That hundred thousand is a ghost until you put it in a rubber band.
 You hear me?"

 "You don't get it, Dad," Junior said, a trace of pity in his voice.
 "A rubber band is a liability.
 Inflation is eating your cash while I’m holding the line.
+I lost twenty on Dogecoin last week, yeah, but I made seventy-five on Bitcoin this morning.
 We’re taking it back from the suits.
 It’s just numbers, Pop.
 Just numbers on a screen."

-Marcus hung up, feeling a familiar tightness in his chest.
-Junior lost twenty thousand dollars on Dogecoin two weeks later.
-The massage chair became a myth.
-The retirement rig faded back into the ether.
+Marcus hung up, his head spinning.
+The math was a shell game he couldn't follow—losing twenty to make seventy-five, all while staring at a glowing rectangle.
+He was glad his nerdy, tech-obsessed son was finally winning, finally finding a way out of the dirt and the grease, but it felt precarious.
+Like a castle built on a cloud.
 A ghost eating a ghost.

 The Buffet